Windermere and Bowness Tourist Information

 Old Laundry Theatre.
 Bowness

 The comfortable 250 seat theatre is located within the Beatrix Potter Museum on Crag Brow.
 It is Cumbria’s only professional in-the-round-theatre.
-During the summer months it plays host to a festival of performing arts and presents a year round programme of music, drama, comedy and film.
+This year our lively annual season of music, theatre, comedy and film commences in August and finishes in December.
 Programme details can be found on www.oldlaundrytheatre.co.uk

 Blackwell Arts and Crafts House.
 Bowness